IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

      It allows policy enforcement based on a group identifier, which can be used both at the network device level and at the network/administrative domain level.

+    * Policy:
+    : A set of rules to administer, manage, and control access to network resources {{?RFC3198}}.

 #  Sample Usage

    Access to some networks (e.g., enterprise networks) requires